ipums/ipums.github.io/_posts/2018/2018-09-28-the-gpl-license-a-cautionary-tale.markdown

 "Corresponding Source for a work means all the source code needed to...run the object code...
 Corresponding Source includes...the source code for shared libararies and dynamically linked subprograms that the work is specifically designed to require."
 Well, that sure makes it sound like if ipumsr imports readr, it has created a larger derivative work of readr.

-The (https://www.gnu.org/licenses/gpl-faq.html#GPLStaticVsDynamic)[GPL FAQ] confirms this strict interpretation:
+The [GPL FAQ](https://www.gnu.org/licenses/gpl-faq.html#GPLStaticVsDynamic) confirms this strict interpretation:

 >Linking a GPL covered work statically or dynamically with other modules is making a combined work based on the GPL covered work.
 Thus, the terms and conditions of the GNU General Public License cover the whole combination.

-I suppose the FSF's position isn't that surprising.
-Richard Stallman invented the GPL in 1989.
+I suppose this isn't that surprising.
+The GPL license was invented by Richard Stallman in 1989 (and is under the umbrella of the Free Software Foundation, the nonprofit he founder).
 Stallman is one of the world's foremost "Free as in Free Speech" free software proponents.
-Agree with his viewpoint or not, it makes perfect sense that his intent would be that anyone who uses GPL'ed code to build a software system should have to release their source code back to the world.
+Agree with his viewpoint or not, it starts to makes sense that his intent would be that anyone who uses GPL'ed code to build a derived software system should have to release their source code back to the world, and that his interpretation of what makes a derived system would be fairly broad.

-The FAQ goes on to say:
+On that latter point, the FAQ goes on to say:

 >If the main program dynamically links plug-ins, and they make function calls to each other and share data structures, we believe they form a single combined program, which must be treated as an extension of both the main program and the plug-ins.
 If the main program dynamically links plug-ins, but the communication between them is limited to invoking the ‘main’ function of the plug-in with some options and waiting for it to return, that is a borderline case.

 Now we're getting oddly situational about what does and does not constitute a combined work.
-That last bit about "only invoking main" is a bit confusing in how that would apply to the readr-ipumsr relationship. readr has a function to read a csv file.
-The file is an option to that function.
+That last bit about "only invoking main" is a bit confusing in how that would apply to the readr-hipread-ipumsr relationship. readr has a function to read a csv file which is used by hipread which is in turn used by ipumsr.
+The file to read is an option to that function.
 Is that use case covered under this exception?
 Or because the function is returning a data structure which ipumsr is going to interact with, are we indeed creating a combined work?
 Not very clarifying.

-It gets even stranger when you dig into the FSF's answer to this FAQ question: _What is the difference between an “aggregate” and other kinds of “modified versions”?_
+It gets even stranger when you dig into the FSF's answer to th FAQ question: [What is the difference between an “aggregate” and other kinds of “modified versions”?](https://www.gnu.org/licenses/gpl-faq.html#MereAggregation)

 >An “aggregate” consists of a number of separate programs, distributed together on the same CD-ROM or other media.
 The GPL permits you to create and distribute an aggregate, even when the licenses of the other software are nonfree or GPL-incompatible.
 The only condition is that you cannot release the aggregate under a license that prohibits users from exercising rights that each program's individual license would grant them.
 >